The Devil and Evil Thoughts

 Temptation in itself is not considered a sin.
-Jesus was tempted (Mark 1:13; Luke 4:1-13) but He did not sin (Hebrews 4:15).
-Sin happens only when a person yields to temptation.
+Jesus was tempted (Mark 1:13; Luke 4:1-13) but He did not yield to sin (Hebrews 4:15).
+Sin happens only when a person submits to temptation.
 Martin Luther once said, “You cannot keep birds from flying over your head but you can keep them from building a nest in your hair.”
 Yielding to temptation usually starts in the mind (Romans 1:29; Mark 7:21-22; Matthew 5:28).
-And when one yields to temptation, the fruits of the flesh are manifested instead of fruits of the spirit (Ephesians 5:9; Galatians 5:19-23).
+And when one yields to temptation, the fruits of the flesh get manifested in his life instead of fruits of the spirit (Ephesians 5:9; Galatians 5:19-23).

 Therefore, Paul urges the believers saying, “Watch over your heart with all diligence for from it flow the springs of life” (Proverbs 4:23).
 We are called to watch unto prayer continually that the Lord will abide in our minds and fill us with His Spirit then “we (will) have the mind of Christ” (1 Corinthians 2:16).

 The good news is that Jesus Christ died to give us complete victory over evil thoughts (Hebrews 9:13-14).
-But He urges us to do our part in keeping our minds clean.
+But He urges us to do our part in keeping our minds clean by His power.
 “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).